-The proposed dwelling house at 41 Gleeson Rise complies with the proposed building envelope control.
+The proposed dwelling house at 29 Gleeson Rise largely complies with the proposed building envelope control.
 The Planning Proposal was recommended by the Panel (at its meeting on 21 September 2021) and endorsed by Council at its meeting on 12 October 2021.
-The Planning Proposal has received Gateway Determination from the Department of Planning and Environment (DPE) and is currently on public exhibition (from Wednesday 9 February until Wednesday 9 March 2022).
+The Planning Proposal has received Gateway Determination from the Department of Planning and Environment (DPE) and has been on public exhibition (from Wednesday 9 February until Wednesday 9 March 2022).
+At its meeting on 14 June 2022 Council resolved to endorse the Planning Proposal and forward it to the DPE for the plan to be made.

-The applicant has submitted a Clause 4.6 written request to support and provide justification for the contravention of the development standard.
+The applicant has submitted a Clause 4.6 written request to support the height variation and provide justification for the contravention of the development standard.
 The proposed contravention, and the applicant's Clause 4.6 written request, have been assessed in this report and are supported by Council staff.